Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 ## 🔄 Updates

-You can always get the latest version using the installation commands above.
+You can always get the latest version using the USAGE commands above.

 ## 🛠️ Troubleshooting